 The economics department provides space for graduate students to study, conduct research, and work as research assistants and teaching assistants.
 Office sharing should facilitate collaboration and increase opportunities for all.
-Desktop computers are available in the common graduate student area for use.
 Policies regarding the appropriate use of office space by graduate students in the economics department will be given to you upon arrival.
 Violation of these guidelines will result in the revocation of office privileges.